- Customs Regarding Age

 During the Great War the two powers extended themselves vastly, effectively covering the entire World between them, though it was often very thin coverage.
 The frontier moved back and forth, but most of the time, the Northerners controlled most of the forested lands, while the Ethsharites controlled most of the open plains and grasslands.
 Some of the plain was Northern, actually--the northern part.
 There was effectively a line drawn across the middle of the map.
 (Incidentally, the Northern Empire was never a sea power, never had a major port anywhere.)

 In the final part of the war all the eastern lands of both nations were obliterated, becoming desert, and the heartland of the Northern Empire received similar treatment.

-So that leaves all the Northern Empire's lands unaccounted for.
+So that leaves most of the Northern Empire's lands unaccounted for.